Directed By: William Wyler

 Trivia: Previously filmed as an early talkie in 1929 starring Jeanne Eagels

-Flawlessly directed by William Wyler and with a stirring Max Steiner score, The Letter is a true Hollywood classic in every sense of the word, and features an actress at the absolute top of her game.
+Flawlessly directed by William Wyler and with a stirring Max Steiner score, The Letter is a true Hollywood classic in every sense of the word, and features an actress proving to the world why she is one of the greatest of all-time.

 No comments: